 20. Removal of goods

 No goods purchased shall be claimed or removed until they have been paid for in full.
 All goods purchased shall be paid for and removed at the buyers risk and expense by a time no later than the end of the first working day after the sale, failing which PAH shall not be responsible for any loss, damage, destruction or theft of the goods and all lots not so removed shall remain at the risk of the buyer.
 In the event that any goods are not paid for and removed within seven days after the sale PAH shall be entitled to re-sell them by auction or privately without further notice to the buyer.
-PAH shall not be obliged to accept payment from a successful bidder other than in cash, debit cards or credit cards (5% surcharge inclusive of vat).
+PAH shall not be obliged to accept payment from a successful bidder other than in cash, debit card, credit card, BACS transfer or for non-UK buyers PayPal.
 Storage charges will apply to items not collected within two days of purchase unless by prior arrangement.

 21. Buyers commission

-The buyer shall be obliged to pay the hammer price together with a commission of 15% on the hammer price, in addition together with value added tax at the current rate on the said commission.
+The buyer shall be obliged to pay the hammer price together with a commission of 20.4% (including VAT) on the hammer price.
 The buyer acknowledges that PAH may also receive a commission from the seller in accordance with the foregoing terms of these conditions.

 21.1 Buyers commission (Unsold lot sale)